wwwwwwzh/Notes/Logs.md

 Sensory or external stimuli is needed to start things.
 Curiosity and other premitive desires (survival, imitation, some are uniqu to individuals, some learned) to drive internal processing.
 Memory? https://www.youtube.com/watch?v=mFP_AjJeP-M

+#### Short term memory
+- motivation1: when we see a particular shape for a long time, we might see everything as that shape.
+CNN analogy is every pass also keeps a weighted average of activation so if a particular activation shows up many times, a small activation there can be very big so it sees every image as containing that shape.
+- RNN: rnn is really that CNN analogy with trained retaining activation.
+Previous activations are kept alive when new input comes.

+#### Long term memory
+- Motivation1: long term memeory should be stored to "empty new space", be queried with trained (possibly refinable) network.
+- KVQ query system.
+- google seems like a good memory system

 ## 12.26-29
 ### Eating
 Not eating after 12.25 dinner makes me starve early in the morning and feel bad throughout the day.
 Ate at 12.26 but still not good after 12.27 breakfast.
 Took a walk and ate lunch much better.
 Slept and all good.
 Ran short late afternoon.
 28 morning stomach feeling funny 2p.
 29 morning better 2p.
 Ran afternoon.